Bashir Noorzai

 Bashir Noorzai is a former Afghan drug lord.
-He was an early supporter of the Taliban movement and later worked as an undercover agent on behalf of the U.S. government.
+He was an early supporter of the Taliban and later worked as an undercover agent on behalf of the U.S. government.
 Despite being among America's most wanted drug traffickers, he agreed to come to New York City for a debriefing after being promised by his handlers that he would not be arrested, and was arrested ten days after his arrival.

 In 2008, he was convicted of smuggling heroin into the U.S. and sentenced to life imprisonment.
 After the Taliban regained control of Afghanistan, the 2022 US–Afghan prisoner exchange saw him released from prison in exchange for American contractor Mark Frerichs.

 Biography

 He fought the Soviet forces that occupied Afghanistan from 1979 to 1989.

 He was left in charge of Kandahar after Taliban founder Mullah Omar went into hiding.
 He provided explosives, weapons, and militia fighters to the Taliban regime, and was one of Omar's favorite warlords.

 Noorzai was in Quetta when the September 11 attacks occurred, and soon afterwards returned to Afghanistan.
 In November 2001, he met with men he described as American military officials at Spinboldak, near the Afghan-Pakistani border.
 Small teams of U.S. Special Forces and intelligence officers were in Afghanistan at the time, seeking the support of tribal leaders.
 According to his lawyer, Noorzai was taken to Kandahar, where he was detained and questioned for six days by the Americans about Taliban officials and operations.
 He agreed to work with them and was freed, and in late January 2002 he handed over 15 truckloads of weapons, including about 400 anti-aircraft missiles, that had been hidden by the Taliban in his tribe's territory.

 On 1 June 2004, he was sanctioned under the Foreign Narcotics Kingpin Designation Act.